beanni/beanni/README.md

 ## Security, by design

-Beannie all runs locally on your own machine, or your own hosting.
+Beanni all runs locally on your own machine, or your own hosting.
 There are no shared web services in play.

 Secrets are kept out of configuration files entirely, by design.